Disappointments are inevitable – discouragement is a choice ∙

 24 We were given this hope when we were saved.

 The apostle Paul had a great attitude because he had a great perspective.
 He was not focused on the here and now.
-He was focused on the future glory that is the inheritance of each child of the King.
-In comparison to the glory that is coming and will last forever, anything that happens during our short period of time on earth, is but a mere trifle of no lasting importance.
+He was focused on the future glory that is the inheritance of every child of the King.
+In comparison to the glory that is coming and will last forever, anything that happens during our short period on earth is but a mere trifle of no lasting importance.

+What is the glory of which Paul speaks?
 Glory is Pauline shorthand for all the blessings of our future inheritance in the age to come.
-In this sense, it is analogous to the Hope of our future with The Father.
+In this sense, it is analogous to the Hope of our calling, our incredible, fantastic future with The Father.

 Colossians 1:5 Your confident hope of what God has reserved for you in heaven.

 1 Peter 1:4 we have a priceless inheritance – an inheritance that is kept in heaven for you, pure and undefiled, beyond the reach of change and decay.

 Of course, when we are in the midst of our difficulties, it is hard to believe that anything good could possibly come out of them.
 But what we experience is almost nothing compared to what occurred in Paul’s life.
 He learned to handle it, adapt, and overcome.
 Paul is attempting to help us and show us how to cope.
 He had learned that when in the middle of struggles, he could maintain a laser focus on the contrast between his present experiences and his certain future hope.

 The differences were striking.
 He learned and practiced a perspective that got him through.
 On the one hand, his present difficulties were grievous, but on the other hand, his rewards were pure glory.
 Thus, relatively speaking his difficulties were light while the rewards were heavy.
 His difficulties were short, momentary, while his rewards were eternal.

 “For our temporary lightness of affliction is producing for us an eternal weight of glory that is out of all proportion [to the affliction] (Kruse).